Greenwood (and Greenwood County)

 - Business Climate

-Greenwood has everything from modern pizza places like Mill House Pizza—which also doubles as a brewpub—to southern eateries like Bee Hive Cafe and local deli spots like Howard’s on Main.
+Greenwood has everything from modern pizza places like Mill House Pizza—which also doubles as a brewpub called Good Times Brewing—to Cuban restaurants like Buenavista and local deli spots like Howard’s on Main.
 Beyond its restaurant scene, Uptown Greenwood hosts the Uptown Market farmers’ market to support local farmers and their freshly grown products and produce.
 Vendors at the open-air brick pavilion produce and sell items including coffee, pork chops, vegetables, fruits, dairy and more.
-In addition, Uptown Greenwood hosts food-centric festivals, like Oktober Fest, showcasing German food and beverages, and South Carolina Festival of Discovery’s “Blues Cruise,” celebrating the unique musical sound of the blues and the flavors of Carolina and Kansas City barbeque.
+In addition, Uptown Greenwood hosts food-centric festivals, like Uptown Spring Sizzle, featuring a steak cookoff, and South Carolina Festival of Discovery’s “Blues Cruise,” celebrating the unique musical sound of the blues and the flavors of Carolina and Kansas City barbeque.

 Arts + Culture

 Greenwood’s arts and culture scene stays true to its reputation as “Emerald City” with sparkling attractions from music festivals to art exhibits.
 The city’s charming uptown and vibrant culture make the area a sought-after destination for visitors looking for an artistic experience.
 Spanning nine acres at the heart of Greenwood’s downtown business district, the Emerald Triangle is the area’s most popular arts and cultural district.
 Bordering the Emerald Triangle is the renovated Arts Center at the 100-year-old federal building, which hosts a number of local and regional art exhibits throughout the year, playing a key role in supporting the growth of new artists and groups.
-Uptown Greenwood events, like the annual Springfest, which celebrates local music, inject culture and energy into the community.
+Uptown Greenwood events, like the annual Festival of Discovery, which celebrates the history, culture, food, arts & crafts, music, and people that make South Carolina and Greenwood County an incredible place to live and visit.
 Other cultural attractions and events include:

 Greenwood’s outdoor activities are largely focused around the beautiful Lake Greenwood and Lake Greenwood State Park.
 Spanning over 212 miles of shoreline and 11,000 acres of water, Lake Greenwood borders Greenwood, Laurens and Newberry Counties.
 With a total of 125 paved campsites and 914 acres of parkland, the lake’s open area is perfect for fishing, boating, camping, nature walks and more.
 Lake Greenwood State Park is also host to the South Carolina Festival of Flowers Triathlon every June, bringing in competitive athletes to the scenic area.

 Greenwood County’s seven golf courses are popular for sportsmen and those looking to enjoy the outdoors.
 Each of the courses offers a combination of quality land, beautiful terrain and southern hospitality.
-Greenwood also boasts a handful of parks and trails that are perfect for families.
+Greenwood also boasts a handful of parks and trails that are perfect for families such as the Ninety Six Historic Star Fort Battle Site.

 Greenwood is a major player in supporting Upstate South Carolina’s manufacturing industry.
 With the help of Piedmont Technical College and Lander University, Greenwood cultivates the highly-specialized workforce needed to support the area’s major employers.
 In fact, 26% of Greenwood’s workforce is dedicated to manufacturing.
 Fujifilm, for example, benefits from the area’s talented workforce.
 The company known for its innovation in healthcare, graphic arts and optical devices has its North American Manufacturing and R&D Headquarters in Greenwood.